Canadian Plastics Registry FAQ

 Report 3 – sum of each resin in professional medical devices

-Do I report the waste generated by my facility?
+Do I report the plastic waste generated by my facility?

 Your business has to report any plastics packaging or products that you place in the professional or institutional waste stream if you put into the waste stream any plastics packaging or in scope products above 1 tonne per annum.